hrtywhy/hrtywhy.github.io/_posts/2024-12-24-streamlining-digital-forensics.markdown

 This image shows how Cyber Triage helps identify the point of entry used by WannaCry.
 The presence of suspicious connections or exploit attempts, like the EternalBlue vulnerability, is highlighted here.
 ![alt text](/images/image-7.png)

-With <b>EternalBlue</b> threat actor exploit the system with the suspicious binary
+With <b>EternalBlue</b> vulnerability threat actor exploit the system and sent some suspicious binary
 ![alt text](/images/image-8.png)

 We can see the timeline threat actor get in to system